Go to Reviews.org US Edition

 We’ve grouped FTTB and FTTN installations together because they use identical equipment to get your home online.
 In terms of installation time, expect it to be as similarly short as FTTC.
 All that needs to be connected is a VDSL2-compatible modem-router, which may be sent by your provider or you may have to source yourself.
 It’s connected to a telephone wall socket by a telephone cable.
 Avoid using any line filters between modem-router and wall socket.

 FTTB plans can sign up to speed tiers up to NBN 100, but while some FTTN homes may be able to sign up to NBN 100 plans, others will only be able to connect to NBN 50 or NBN 25 plans.
-NBN 50 is the most popular speed tier, so you can check out popular picks from our comparison engine below.
+NBN 50 is the most popular speed tier, so you can check out cheap picks from our comparison engine below.

 Fixed wireless and satellite installation